-Last updated: September 11, 2017 at 3:02pm by Savanah – A bill has been introduced to allow land-based casinos and sports betting in South Carolina.
-It was prefiled by Rep. Todd Rutherford on January 2nd, and if passed it would be on the 2018 ballot.
-South Carolina voters want to expanded gambling in their state, by a 2-to-1 margin, and use that tax revenue for infrastructure upgrades per a recent study by the Public Policy Polling.
+Last updated: August 9, 2018 at 11:42pm by Savanah – A bill was introduced last year to allow land-based casinos with sports betting in South Carolina.
+It was prefiled by Rep. Todd Rutherford and if passed it would be on the ballot this year (2018).
+South Carolina voters want to expanded gambling in their state, by a 2-to-1 margin, and use that tax revenue for infrastructure upgrades per a fairly recent study by the Public Policy Polling.

 South Carolina doesn’t offer too many legal forms of gambling within their state, and they don’t allow much leeway when it comes to their laws.
 Their laws are similar to Pennsylvania’s in regards to not having a specific definition for “gambling”, which is rare and only causes more controversy when issues arise.